ropensci/visdat/README.md

 You can read more about visdat in the vignette, ["using visdat""](http://www.njtierney.com/visdat/articles/using_visdat.html).

-There are also experimental which are described in more detail in the vignette ["Experimental Features of visdat](http://www.njtierney.com/visdat/articles/experimental_features.html).

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 Examples